God Loves You!

 our neighbors, isn’t that what Jesus asked of us?

-Romans: 7:7 is so important when we consider sin in general, in terms of the fact of Jesus’ sacrifice for us and a proper way of looking at living the Bible’s truth in general.
+Romans: 7:7 is so very important when we consider sin in general, in terms of the fact of Jesus’ sacrifice for us and a proper way of looking at living the Bible’s truth in general.
 First of all remember Christ’s sacrifice for us, and so the fact that “the price has already been paid” when we mess up or sin in some way.
-As Christians, we know that salvation is a free gift, but that it puts us into a covenantal relationship with God which is difficult and can cost us, even up to our lives.
+However, as Christians, we know that salvation is a free gift, but that it puts us into a covenantal relationship with God which is difficult and can cost us, even up to our lives.
 Think of the millions of Christians who have sacrificed their lives for us and for God since the early church was established!
-Secondly, the second part of Romans 7:7 tells us that it is NOT sexuality or our enjoyment of it which is sinful, but rather sexuality is evil only when we covet that sexuality.
-To have a sexual relationship in context of a long-term relationship which we hope might lead to marriage is, when the lady offers herself to the man, not much sinful at all.
+Here also is something right out of the Garden of Eden story.
+This also meshes with the second part of this verse: Secondly, the next part of Romans 7:7 tells us that it is NOT sexuality or our enjoyment of it which is sinful, but rather sexuality is evil only when we covet that sexuality.
+In the story of the temptation of Adam and Eve, it is NOT when God appears immediately THAT He gets angry at them, after all, God is God, he knew they would have sex in this way.
+If you read this carefully you will seee that it is when Adam and showed they were Ashamed at their sex that God got angry.
+Shame is strong evidence of the knowledge of a person that they have sinned in some personally important way.
+(But also, I feel, it is between the person and God, and not for the church to inform us of this.)
+It takes a pretty immoral person to feel no shame when he/she knows he is guilty of sin.
+To have a sexual relationship in context of a long-term relationship which we hope might lead to marriage is, when the lady offers herself to the man is, considered in this way, not much sinful at all.